02 Jun Think you have premenstrual dysphoric disorder (PMDD)?

 Most people are still unfamiliar with PMDD, which means those struggling with difficult symptoms may not realize they have a medical condition that can be helped with treatment.
 Or, worse, their symptoms are dismissed by family members, friends or co-workers who tell them to just get over it, which just adds to their suffering.

-If you see that people you know have one or more of these symptoms, I encourage you to speak up and share this information about PMDD with them.
+If you see that friends or family you know have one or more of these symptoms, I encourage you to speak up and share this information about PMDD with them.
 The revelation that someone’s emotional or physical pain is due to a legitimate medical condition with available treatments can give them the hope they need to get help.

 For more information